METAP2: Function

 While previous studies have indicated MetAP2 catalyzes the removal of N-terminal methionine residues in vitro, the function of this enzyme in vivo may be more complex.
 For example, a significant correlation exists between the inhibition of the enzymatic activity of MetAP2 and inhibition of cell growth, thus implicating the enzyme in endothelial cell proliferation.
-For this reason, scientists have singled out MetAP2 as a potential target for the inhibition of angiogenesis.
+For this reason, cancer researchers have singled out MetAP2 as a potential target for the inhibition of angiogenesis.
 Moreover, studies have demonstrated that MetAP2 copurifies and interacts with the α subunit of eukaryotic initiation factor 2 (eIF2), a protein that is necessary for protein synthesis in vivo.
 Specifically, MetAP2 protects eIF-2α from inhibitory phosphorylation from the enzyme eIF-2α kinase, inhibits RNA-dependent protein kinase (PKR)-catalyzed eIF-2 R-subunit phosphorylation, and also reverses PKR-mediated inhibition of protein synthesis in intact cells.

 Clinical significance

 Numerous studies implicate MetAP2 in angiogenesis.
 Specifically, the covalent binding of either the ovalicin or fumagillin epoxide moiety to the active site histidine residue of MetAP2 has been shown to inactivate the enzyme, thereby inhibiting angiogenesis.
 The way in which MetAP2 regulates angiogenesis has yet to be established, however, such that further study is required to validate that antiangiogenic activity results directly from MetAP2 inhibition.
-Nevertheless, with both the growth and metastasis of solid tumors depending heavily on angiogenesis, fumagillin and its analogs—including TNP-470, caplostatin, and beloranib—as well as ovalicin represent potential anticancer agents.
+Nevertheless, with both the growth and metastasis of solid tumors depending heavily on angiogenesis, fumagillin and its analogs—including evexomostat, TNP-470, caplostatin, and beloranib—as well as ovalicin represent potential anticancer agents.

 Moreover, the ability of MetAP2 to decrease cell viability in prokaryotic and small eukaryotic organisms has made it a target for antibacterial agents.
 Thus far, both fumagillin and TNP-470 have been shown to possess antimalarial activity both in vitro and in vivo, and fumarranol, another fumagillin analog, represents a promising lead.

-The METAP2 inhibitor beloranib (ZGN-433) has shown efficacy in reducing weight in severely obese subjects.
-MetAP2 inhibitors work by re-establishing balance to the ways the body metabolizes fat, leading to substantial loss of body weight.
-Development of beloranib was halted in 2016 after deaths during clinical trials.
+The fumagillin-derived METAP2 inhibitor beloranib (ZGN-433, CDK-732) has shown efficacy in reducing weight in severely obese subjects.
+MetAP2 inhibitors work by re-establishing insulin sensitivity and balance to the ways the body metabolizes fat, leading to substantial loss of body weight.
+Development of beloranib was halted in 2016 after two deaths during clinical trials for patients with Praeder-Willi Syndrome.